RosettaCommons/documentation/RosettaCM-membrane.md

 ## Contact

-This protocol has been developed by the Meiler lab with the corresponding PI being Jens Meiler.
+This protocol has been developed by Brian Bender, a former graduate student in the Meiler lab with the corresponding PI being Jens Meiler.

 Questions and comments to:
  - Julia Koehler Leman ([julia.koehler.leman@gmail.com](julia.koehler.leman@gmail.com))